 – A good exercise before the master's thesis next semester

-– Since the course is about motivation, we thought that the prize of 40.000 NOK would greatly influence how the students work.
-We want to motivate them to do well.
+– Since the course is about motivation, we were interested to see if the prize of 40.000 NOK acts as a source of extrinsic motivation for students to do well on their case reports.

 She explains a bit about the process: